08 Apr 2025

 Several design choices I made were aimed at reducing the chance of attacks on my sites.

 Early web sites were attacked from outsiders who found bugs in host operating systems and web servers.
 I decided that I wanted to use only the simplest features of a web server to transmit the contents of read-only files.
-This design meant that each web page could be read-only, cached in the server memory, and served with quick response.
+This design also meant that each web page could be read-only, cached in the server memory, and served with quick response.

 I chose not to require dynamic generation of pages, or to allow site visitors to cause any computation on the server.
-These choices limited some page designs: I couldn't provide a "hit counter" on every page.
+These choices limited some page designs: for example, I couldn't provide a "hit counter" on every page.
 I ruled out "Chat" and "comment" features: if site visitors couldn't upload any data, there would be less chance that attack code could get executed, and I didn't have to try to detect spam and inappropriate content.

 Other Applications of Expandfile